 I’ve only met one other person that could write the complete Office 365 and Microsoft 365 licensing comparison.
 That person is Glenton Davis, Sr. Product Marketing Manager at Microsoft.
-(Although, I did stump him on a few CAS unified labeling features…after he schooled me about the new Microsoft 365 Security E5 SKU.)
+(Although, I did stump him on a few CAS unified labeling features…after he schooled me about the new Microsoft 365 Security E5 plan.)
 To put it another way: Microsoft subscriptions are confusing.

 What did I just buy?